Connect with us

 A parent in Kaduna wants to suggest an improvement to the local primary school.
 There is no channel to make the suggestion.
 They talk to other parents instead.
 Everyone agrees something should be done.
 Nothing gets done.

-What Citizen Engagement Portals Can Do
+What Citizen Engagement Portals Accomplish

 • Reports about specific issues like potholes, broken streetlights, or overflowing drains